-The infamous Bay of Pigs has a lot to offer with rich history and beautiful shorelines.
-It is also one of the best spots for scuba diving in the Caribbean with clear water, an abundance of marine life and crystaline visibility.
+The infamous Bay of Pigs has a lot to offer with a rich history and beautiful shorelines.
+It is also one of the best spots for scuba diving in the Caribbean with clear water, an abundance of marine life and crystalline visibility.

 The best view in Trinidad comes from the top of the museum tower in the center of downtown.
 You can also climb the tower you see in this photo, but this view is far superior.

-The lighter repair man with his street shop in session.
-Cubans have very limited access to things we would consider ‘throw away’ goods.
-They have adapted to making the best of everything and reusing simple things.
+The lighter repairman with his street shop in session.
+Cubans have very limited access to things we would consider ‘throw-away’ goods.
+They have adapted to make the best of everything and reusing simple things.
 This man repairs and refills lighters to make a living.

 Of course, it is great to wander off the beaten path, but the popular areas of Trinidad are well worth the time spent too.
 The main square is a perfect place to watch people watch or watch the sun melt on the horizon and the colonial buildings give it so much texture.

 A short ride out of Trinidad is the Valle de Los Ingenios, the location of the biggest sugar cane valley in Cuba.
 Once the main economy of this island nation, the area was rife with rich plantation owners, slaves, and sugar mills.
 Today it stands in ruins and cows graze in dusty fields where sugar cane once grew.

 The wealthiest plantation owner, Manaca Iznaga, built the tallest tower in the valley to monitor his slaves while they worked the sugar cane fields.
 Today, you can climb to the top for unobstructed views of the entire valley and if you’re lucky a mind-blowing sunset.